Nuitka/Nuitka-website/doc/doc/roadmap.rst

 [ ] Add support for ``list`` methods, things like ``append`` really should be optimized as well in the mostly existing operation nodes.

-[ ] Tuple unpacking for values that support indexing should be optimized.

-[ ] Document Yaml format with a series of postings with examples.